RathodAnilT/PHP-Tutorial/README.md

 ```
 - Do not worry if you do not understand the PHP Object syntax, you will learn more about that in the PHP Classes/Objects chapter.
 ## PHP NULL Value
+- Null is a special data type which can have only one value: NULL.